FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

 Set the certificate settings to allow administrators to log in by using a client certificate or to use dual authentication with both a certificate and a password.
 You can enable the ability to login with a client certificate, determine whether the certificate is optional or required, select the certificate issuer, and set the certificate chain limit.

 When you want to access the Administration Tool and you have enabled client certificates, you are prompted to select the certificate you are using.
 Once the certificate is verified, you are logged in unless dual authentication is required.
 If certificates are optional and you do not select one, the login page is displayed.
-If <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> cannot verify the certificate, or certificates are required and you did not select one, a connection error displays and you cannot log in.
+If {{< SecureTransport/componentshortname  >}} cannot verify the certificate, or certificates are required and you did not select one, a connection error displays and you cannot log in.

 If you are unable to successfully log in when using a certificate, clear the browser's SSL state, or close the browser and try again with a new browser instance.